open-rust-initiative/freighter/README.md

 1. Support sync crates index from crates.io.
 2. Support cache crates file from crates.io.
-3. Support publish crates to the registry.
+3. Support publish crates into the registry.

 ### How to use?